1.6 Evidence-based youth policy

 The Research Council is an administrative body with special authorizations under the Ministry of Education and Research.
 It distributes funding for research and serves as the chief advisory body for research policy issues.
 It has responsibility for strategic planning for the research institute sector in which the provision of basic funding is the most important instrument.
 Basic funding is divided into two parts consisting of a basic allocation and strategic institute initiatives.
 To qualify for basic funding, research institutes must conduct research of interest to Norwegian trade and industry, government administration or society at large.
 All ministries may allocate funding for strategic institute initiatives in selected areas.
 At present, only the environmental institutes, the primary industry institutes, and the foreign policy institutes are receiving funding under this part of the scheme.

-The Ministry of Children and Families’ Research Strategy for 2022-2026 is aimed at improving the knowledge development in a more offensive way than before.
+The Ministry of Children and Families’ Research Strategy for 2022-2026 is aimed at improving knowledge development for the sector.
 At the end of the strategy period, the knowledge development within the Ministry's areas will be characterized by stronger research environments, better data base and more international research collaboration than in 2022.

 Cooperation between policymaking and research